 It is also possible to anchor 3' adapters to the end of the read.
-This is rarely necessary, but if you have merged, for example, overlapping paired-end reads, then it is useful.
+This is rarely necessary, but if you have, for example, merged overlapping paired-end reads, then this may be useful.
 Add the \$ character to the end of an adapter sequence specified via -a in order to anchor the adapter to the end of the read, such as -a ADAPTER\$.
-The adapter will only be found if it is a suffix of the read, but errors are still allowed as for 5' adapters.
+The adapter will only be found if it as a suffix of the read, but errors are still allowed as for 5' adapters.
 You can disable insertions and deletions with -no-indels.